diego-kleinman/memcached_Emulator/readme.md

 The client connects to the server and the server stores the socketId of the client (as a key) in an object called "currentClientsInputs", this object is the "controller" for multiple inputs of multiple clients; the server has to know depending on which client is sending a message -->

 * Who sent it
-* ¿The client is sending a command or a value? ( Commmand --> Validate and store ; Value --> Validate with command and store in cache)
+* ¿Message sent is a command or a value? ( Commmand --> Validate and store ; Value --> Validate with command and store in cache)
-* ¿The client is sending the first line of value input?
+* ¿Client is sending the first line of value input?

 According to this data, the server processes the request from the client.